-Augustus Mainz Gladius Sword: Most Early versions of the Roman Gladius were wasp waisted with a long point that combined cutting power and stabbing ability in one handy weapon.
+Augustus Mainz Gladius: Most Early versions of the Roman Gladius were wasp waisted with a long point that combined cutting power and stabbing ability in one handy weapon.
 Some of the later versions were made with a straighter blade but still with the long point.
 Even later versions (like the Pompeii pattern) were not waisted and also had a shorter point but were just as effective - and easier to make.
 Both swords served side-by-side for many years and it was not uncommon to find 4th century Legionnaires carrying either models.
 The gladius is known as "the sword that conquered the world".

-The Kingdom of Arms versions features a 5160 hand hammered high carbon steel blade, with a hard wood handle.
+The elite Kingdom of Arms versions features a 5160 hand hammered high carbon steel blade, with a hard wood handle.
 High polished steel spacer at the bottom of the handle for strength and durability.
 Sword also includes a wood scabbard with steel accents.

 Overall: 29 1/2"

 Scabbard; Wood stained dark with brass accents.
 A quality sword demands a quality scabbard!